theJYC/jinyoungch0i.github.io/journey/_posts/2020-11-08-on-application.markdown

 Looking back, the past month of learning JavaScript has been the toughest personal learning curve in my programming journey (more on this in my previous entry, [On Patience](https://www.jinyoung.xyz/journey/2020/10/23/on-patience.html){:target="_blank"}).

-I cannot be more excited at just how much more I'll be able to do with programing with my growing understanding of JavaScript. :)
+I cannot be more excited at just how much more I'll be able to do with programming, with my growing understanding of JavaScript. :)